SchmidtDSE/plastics-interventions-doc/sectorizing_secondary_material.md

 $error < 0.00099$

 Different yield loss rates would require adjustment of these parameters.

 <br>
 \bigskip

-# Discussion
-This discussion further considers the conceptual meaning of the derivation, limitations, and implications for implementation.

-## Conceptual meaning
-This **Formula 3** conceptually states that, after yield loss, the amount of recycled material in a region goes into each sector proportional to the mass of that sector which can use recyclable polymers.
-In other words, recycled materials are distributed proportionally to the ability for a sector within a region to receive recyclable materials.
-Given **Assumption 4**, this method offers a **Formula 4** which ensures all recycled material is actually used in consumption.

-## Limitations
-This document highlights future work regarding its four assumptions:

- - **Assumption 1** could be relaxed by sectorizing $p_{recycling|region}$, requiring additional data collection but further improving model accuracy.
- - **Assumptions 2 and 4** assume a constant yield loss but this could be relaxed by removing $l$ and adjusting $p_{polymer|recyclable}$, a value which could also be regionalized.
- - **Assumption 3** could be relaxed if recycling propensities become available per polymer by region, removing the approximation used above.
- - **Assumption 5**: Could be relaxed by assuming a sector-level version of $p_{export|region}$.

-This study does not currently have access to data required to take these steps, leaving that step for future work.

 ## Implementation
 Observe that some terms are held constant through time by sector and region: